 Requirements to Clearing Participants in the Commodity Market

-The Clearing House shall provide clearing services to legal entities that meet the following requirements:
+For the purposes of getting access to clearing services, a Clearing Participant shall be required to:

-they must have entered into an Agreement with the Clearing House;
+enter into an Agreement with the Clearing House;

-they must have entered into an EDI Agreement;
+enter into an EDI Agreement;

-they must have entered into an EDI Agreement with Moscow Exchange;
+enter into an EDI Agreement with Moscow Exchange;

+open a Trading Bank Account with NSD acting as Settlement Organization;

+submit a Category Assignment Application; and

-they must comply with the Clearing House’s requirements, including the requirements to provide documents and information in accordance with the Clearing Rules.
+comply with the Clearing House’s requirements, including the requirements to provide documents and information in accordance with the Clearing Rules.

-To make cash settlements upon clearing of trades, a Clearing Participant shall open a Trading Bank Account with the Settlement Organization of NSD.
+On the basis of a Category Assignment Application, the Clearing House may assign one of the following categories to Clearing Participants being legal entities.

+Buyer;

+Seller with Collateral; or

+Seller without Collateral

+A Clearing Participant's category may be changed on the basis of a notice received from the Market Operator.

+Other requirements to Clearing Participants, as well as Clearing Participant's rights and obligations, are set out in Part III of these Clearing Rules.

 The Clearing House may suspend a Clearing Participant’s access to clearing services in any of the circumstances stipulated in clause 6.1 of the Clearing Rules, or if the Clearing House receives a notification from the Trade Organizer on suspension and (or) discontinuance of access to trading.

 Trading Accounts Used in Commodity Market Clearing